jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 </p>

-3. It may be tempting to look at the Wercker console error output and guess that the username in the wercker.yml script should be "wercker" as in `export WERCKER_STEP_OWNER`.
-An incorrect username in the script section of the wercker.yml file can lead to a "public key error" output in the Wercker console output.
+3. It may be tempting to look at the Wercker console error output and guess that the username in the wercker.yml script should be "wercker" as in `export WERCKER_STEP_OWNER="wercker"`.
+An incorrect username in the script can lead to a "public key error" output in the Wercker console output.

 ```bash
 deploy: